rvcwhitworth/sf-tht/README.md

 - Through the client, a user can search for user documents in indices they have access to, specifically users named `fred`.
 For now, the user `foo` is assumed to already be authenticated.
 - A list of accessible indices for `foo` can be viewed at http://localhost:80/users/foo
+- The list of documents displayed in the client can be viewed at http://localhost:80/search/fred

 ## Database